What do I need to make a wick?

 What is the toughest thing?

-Mesh and stainless rope wicks will take the longest to master, consequently many people stick with silica and cotton (wool).
+Mesh and stainless rope wicks will take the longest to master, consequently many people stick with cotton (wool).
 Perseverance will pay off though as a well-set up genny is a very rewarding vape.

 Is there anything I need to look out for?